novatalks/recoded.github.io/index.md

 landing-title: 'Recoded'
 version: 0
 description: Re-think how will the future be.
 Recode your mind.
 observation: Online.
-Between 8 and 19 of February.
+9 and 11 of February
 image: null
 author: null
 show_tile: false